robinlin99/robinlin99/README.md

 # Hello! 👋

-I'm Robin Lin, a student at Cornell University in Ithaca, NY, studying ECE and CS.
+I'm Robin Lin, a student from Toronto, ON studying ECE/CS at Cornell University in Ithaca, NY.

 ## 💻 Work Experiences